 To sum up, React components contribute to speedy development of online stores and their smooth, fast operation.
-All these benefits can give you a considerable edge over competitors.
+All these benefits of React can give you a considerable edge over competitors.

 When to Use React.js in General?

-- You need React developers if you’re planning to have a complex user interface.
+- You may want to hire React developers if you’re planning to have a complex user interface.
 That’s when standard tools and methods are unable to handle the task successfully.
 Thanks to its easy-to-plug-in components, React will allow you to create any site structure regardless of its complexity.

-- You should also consider hiring a React development team when your site is highly interactive: that is, when there’s a lot going on on it.
-For example, buttons are enabled or disabled depending on users’ responses, form fields are displayed or hidden away for individual users, navigation items are highlighted or not, and so on.
+- You should also consider hiring a React development team when your website is highly interactive, that is when there’s a lot going on.
+For example, buttons are enabled or disabled depending on users’ responses, form fields are displayed or hidden away for individual users, navigation items are highlighted or greyed out, and so on.

 - Choose React when you have frequently updated data that you need to see in real time.
 React uses virtual DOM and server-side rendering to ensure that users never see a blank page.

-- React is also the top choice when you need to assemble a site quickly.
+- React is also preferable when you need to assemble a site quickly.
 This can be an MVP, for instance, to validate a hypothesis.
 A React development team can achieve this by adding ready-made components to an existing site.